-Sometimes, insurance plans will not cover a medication without getting something called a prior authorization.
+Sometimes, insurance plans will not cover a medication without something called a prior authorization.

 A prior authorization makes sure certain prescription drugs are used correctly and only when medically necessary.
-This means before your plan will cover a certain drug, you must show the plan you meet certain criteria for you to have that particular drug.
+This means before your plan will cover a particular drug, you must show that you meet specific criteria for that drug.
 Prior authorizations are handled by your healthcare professional’s office; learn more about prior authorizations here.
 If your medication is in this category, getting a prior authorization will result in coverage.

-If you or your prescriber believes none of the covered drugs will work for your condition, you can ask for an exception.
+If you or your prescriber believes none of the drugs covered by your insurance plan will work for your condition, you can ask your insurance to make an exception.
 An exception is not an appeal – learn more about filing insurance appeals here!
 Learn about Medicare appeals here.

 If you would like to submit an exception request, locate the exception process for your plan.
-This is typically available on your plan’s website, sometimes your formulary document will have that info, or you can call your plan’s member services phone number, which is found on your insurance card.
+This is typically available on your insurance plan’s website (though sometimes your formulary document will have that info), or you can call your plan’s member services phone number (found on your insurance card).
 Make sure you understand:

-Does it require a form?
+Does an exception request require a form?
 Yes.
 Each insurance plan has their own form.
-In some cases, the insurance company will allow the healthcare professional to call or submit a letter.
+In some cases, the insurance company will allow the healthcare professional to call or submit a letter for you.

 What’s the expected timeline?
-Each plan has rules about the turnaround time for reviewing an exception request.
+Each plan has rules about how long it takes to review an exception request.

-Work with your healthcare professional or the individual at your provider’s office responsible for developing and submitting exceptions.
+Work with your healthcare professional or the individual at your provider’s office who is responsible for developing and submitting exceptions.